Safe-Surfer/Core/guides/billing-and-quotas.md

 ![](./img/users-2.png)

-#### API method
+#### Using the API directly
 Obtain an auth token for the user.
 If your accounts are still set to `managed`, use the method described [here](./per-user-and-device-filtering.md).
-If your accounts aren't managed, you can use the [regular signin API](https://safesurfer.gitlab.io/core/api-docs/#section/Safe-Surfer-API-Docs/Authentication).
+If your accounts aren't managed, you can use the [regular signin API](https://safesurfer.gitlab.io/api-docs/#section/Safe-Surfer-API-Docs/Authentication).
 We will use the `$BILLING_AUTH_TOKEN` variable below as a placeholder for the auth token.

 To preview the costs associated with creating the subscription, call the estimate endpoint: